epigramx/WiimoteHook/index.md

 3. Linux is partly supported now that we've added raw Bluetooth HID support in Wine (originally inspired for this software).
 Details/Instructions are _[here](https://forum.cemu.info/showthread.php/140-WiimoteHook-Nintendo-Wii-Remote-with-MotionPlus-Rumble-and-Nunchuk-support?p=1857&viewfull=1#post1857)_.

 ## Known bugs or limitations:
 1. Cemu 1.11.5 onwards includes emulated wiimotes in input settings but for some games it's mainly for booting and not playing them yet, and Cemuhook does not support motion for it.
+Update: Cemu 1.18.0 added support for motion with the emulated Wii Remote too.

 2. Multiple(unlimited) Wiimotes are supported, however motion only works for the first Cemu GamePad chosen as the first controller (this is a Cemu and Cemuhook limitation).